-After you type the equal sign and begin typing the first few letters of the name of the function you want to use, a drop-down list showing all the functions that begin with the letters you've typed appears immediately beneath the cell When you see the name of the function you want to use on this list, double-click it and Excel will finish entering the function name in the cell and on the Formula bar as well as add the left parenthesis (() that marks the beginning of the arguments for the function.
+After you type the equal sign and begin typing the first few letters of the name of the function you want to use, a drop-down list showing all the functions that begin with the letters you've typed appears immediately beneath the cell.
+When you see the name of the function you want to use on this list, double-click it and Excel will finish entering the function name in the cell and on the Formula bar as well as add the left parenthesis that marks the beginning of the arguments for the function.

-Excel then displays all the arguments that the function takes beneath the cell and you can indicate any cell or cell range that you want to use as the first argument either by pointing to it or typing its cell or range references.
+Excel then displays all the arguments that the function takes beneath the cell and you can indicate any cell or cell range that you want to use as the first argument by either pointing to it or typing its cell or range references.
 When the function uses more than one argument, you can point to the cells or cell ranges or enter the addresses for the second argument right after you enter a comma (,) to complete the first argument.

-After you finish entering the last argument, you need to close off the function by typing a right parenthesis ()) to mark the end of the argument list.
+After you finish entering the last argument, you need to close off the function by typing a right parenthesis to mark the end of the argument list.
 The display of the function name along with its arguments that appeared beneath the cell when you first selected the function from the drop-down list then disappears.
-Click the Enter box or press Enter or the appropriate arrow key to then insert the function into the cell and have Excel calculate the answer.
+Click the Enter button or press Enter (or the appropriate arrow key) to then insert the function into the cell and have Excel calculate the answer.

-Inserting a function into a formula with the Function Wizard button
+Inserting a function into a formula with the Insert Function button

-Although you can enter a function by typing it directly in a cell, Excel provides a Function Wizard button on the Formula bar you can use to select any of Excel's functions.
-When you click this button, Excel opens the Insert Function dialog box (shown in Figure 2-14) where you can select the function you want to use.
+Although you can enter a function by typing it directly in a cell, Excel provides an Insert Function button on the Formula bar you can use to select any of Excel's functions.
+When you click this button, Excel opens the Insert Function dialog box (shown in Figure 2-15) where you can select the function you want to use.
 After you select your function, Excel opens the Function Arguments dialog box.
 In this dialog box, you can specify the function arguments.
-The real boon comes when you're fooling with an unfamiliar function or one that's kind of complex (some of these puppies can be really hairy).
-You can get loads of help in completing the argument text boxes in the Function Arguments dialog box by clicking the Help on this Function hyperlink in the lower-left corner of this dialog box.
+The real boon comes when you're fooling with an unfamiliar function or one that's kind of complex (some of these puppies can be hairy).
+You can get loads of help in completing the argument text boxes in the Function Arguments dialog box by clicking the Help on This Function link in the lower-left corner.

+Insert Function

+Search for a function:

+Type a brief description of what you want to do and then click

+Go

+Or select a category: Most Recently Used

+Select a function:

+TANSPOSE

+EDANTE

+SUM

+AVERAGE

+IF

+HYPERLINK

+SUM(number1,number2,...)
+Adds all the numbers in a range of cells.

+Help on this function

+OK Cancel

-Insert Function Search for a function: Type a brief description of what you want to do and then click.
-Or select a gategory: Most Recently Used Figure 2-14: Select a functions Select the function you UM ROPE ROPE ROPE ROPE ROPE ROPE ROPE ROP want to use in Insert SUH(number1,number2,) Adds all the numbers in a range of cells.
-Function dialog box.
-Help on this function OK D Cancel
+Figure 2-15: Select the function you want to use in the Insert Function dialog box.

-The Insert Function dialog box contains three boxes: a Search for a Function text box, a Select a Category drop-down list box, and a Select a Function list box.
+The Insert Function dialog box contains three boxes: a Search for a Function text box, an Or Select a Category drop-down list box, and a Select a Function list box.
 When you open the Insert Function dialog box, Excel automatically selects Most Recently Used as the category in the Select a Category drop-down list box and displays the functions you usually use in the Select a Function list box.